Taylor County, Wisconsin: History

-From around 1902 to 1905 the Stanley, Merrill and Phillips Railway ran a line up the west end of the county through Polley, Gilman, Hannibal and Jump River.
+From around 1902 to 1905, the Stanley, Merrill and Phillips Railway built its railroad up the west end of the county through Polley, Gilman, Hannibal and Jump River.
 In 1902 the Eau Claire, Chippewa Falls, and Northeastern Railroad (better known as Omaha) pushed in from Holcombe through Hannibal to now-abandoned Hughey on the Yellow River.
 In 1905 the Wisconsin Central Railroad built its line through Clark (now a ghost town), Lublin, Polley, Gilman and Donald, heading for Superior.
 The SM&P and Omaha were primarily logging railroads, which hauled out lumber and incidentally transported passengers and other cargo.
 With the lumber gone, the SM&P shut down in 1933.

 After the good timber was gone, the lumber companies sold many of the cutover forties to farm families.
 Initially they tried making their living in various ways: selling milk, eggs, beef and wool, growing cucumbers and peas, and various other schemes.
 But before long dairy had become the predominant form of agriculture in the county.
 By 1923 Medford had the second largest co-op creamery in Wisconsin.
 The number of dairy farms peaked around 3,300 in the early 1940s and had dropped to 1,090 by 1995.

 Much of the cut-over north-central part of the county was designated part of the Chequamegon National Forest in 1933.
-Mondeaux Dam Recreation Area and other parts of the forest were developed by the Civilian Conservation Corps starting in 1933.
-CCC camps were at Mondeaux, Perkinstown, and near the current Jump River fire tower.
+Large chunks of this central and northern part of the county was not good for farming, and lay neglected in the hands of lumber companies after the forest was cut off - largely a tax-delinquent fire hazard.
+In the early 1930s the federal government agreed to manage the land for the county as National Forest.
+Soon after, Civilian Conservation Corps camps at Mondeaux, Perkinstown, and near the current Jump River fire tower began to replant parts of that cutover.
+The CCCs at Mondeaux built the recreation area there.
 Today hikers can follow the Ice Age National Scenic Trail through the national forest and the northeast corner of the county.